DALL-E 3 Review 2026: Retired May 12 — Replaced by GPT Image 2 (Alternatives Inside)

 DALL-E 3 vs. Midjourney

 Verdict: Midjourney is better for designers and artists.
-DALL-E 3 is better for people who want to describe something conversationally.
+DALL-E 3 was better for people who wanted to describe something conversationally — and its successor, GPT Image 2, keeps that conversational edge while closing much of the quality gap.

 DALL-E 3 vs. FLUX